aljawaid/TagManager/README.md

 - Use better svg icons to identifiy between project and global tags
 - Add Tag Filter to Project Board
+- Choose from a large selection of colors in the [ColorManager](https://github.com/aljawaid/ColorManager) created specifically for tags
 #### Global Tags
 - Show HTML/CSS ID and Classes for each tag for further custom styling
 - Show tag counts